vidarsko/ComFiT/README.md

 pfc = cf.PhaseFieldCrystal(parameters_here)
 ```

-For detailed usage instructions, please refer to our [documentation](link_to_docs).
+For detailed usage instructions, please refer to our [documentation](/docs/).

 ## Contributing

 We welcome contributions!
-Please read our [CONTRIBUTING guide](/docs/Contributing.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to ComFiT.
+Please read our [contributing guide](/docs/Contributing.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to ComFiT.

 ## License